Understanding vitamins: synthetic vitamins vs. whole food concentrates

 I find myself explaining the difference between synthetic and whole food concentrate supplements almost every day.
-For this reason, I decided to dig back into the Red Clover Clinic Newsletter archive and republish this article.
+For this reason, I decided to dig back into the Red Clover Clinic Newsletter archive and republish this article with fresh information.
 I hope it will clear up any confusion on the subject.

-To achieve optimal health, my nutrition practice recommends a good, organic diet with supplementation from whole food concentrates, herbs, and homeopathic remedies.
-I am often asked to muscle-test the various vitamins that people are taking to see if the body likes them.
-Whether inexpensive vitamins from Target or very expensive ones from the local coop, these vitamins are synthetic.
+To achieve optimal health, my nutrition practice recommends a good, organic diet with supplementation from whole food concentrates, supplements derived from natural sources, herbs, and homeopathic remedies.
+I am often asked to muscle-test the various vitamins that people are taking, or to dispel several liver detox myths when it comes to supplements.
+I am also asked whether inexpensive vitamins from Target or very expensive ones from the local coop are better for them.
+However many of these vitamins are synthetic and not derived from natural sources.
 In almost every instance, synthetic vitamins don’t test well.
 They actually stress the body over time.

 What’s the difference between synthetic vitamins and whole food concentrates?